casualcore/casual/middleware/readme.md

 * Asynchronous pattern gives massive concurrency without the hassle of threads
 * Using single threaded servers gives linear scalability and execution encapsulation
 * Services can be exposed as REST services (JSONP, SOAP…), non intrusive out of the box\*
-* Built on specifications that is proven to work for large scale applications with high performance demand
+* Built on specifications that are proven to work for large scale applications with high performance demand

 \*) If the service is implemented via the C++ abstraction layer.